 Now that we know the effects of L-theanine on stress what is it?
 L-theanine is an amino acid found in green tea and some mushrooms.
 It makes up two to three percent of the content of green tea.

 It has multiple mechanisms of action.
 EEG studies (brain wave studies) show L-theanine increases alpha wave activity in the brain.
 Alpha waves are the predominant brain wave when the body and brain are relaxed.
-L-theanine increases alpha activity without inducing drowsiness.
+It also increases alpha activity without inducing drowsiness.
 Meditation and yoga induce increase alpha activity, too.

 Alpha waves are generally considered the healthiest of the brain waves.
 Alpha waves are associated with increased creativity, enhanced problem solving ability, enhanced immune function, ability to learn tasks faster, optimal athletic performance, less depression, and more positive outlook.
 Individuals with higher than average amounts of alpha waves tend to more outgoing.
 Other brain waves include beta, delta, gamma, and theta.